ibm-cloud-docs/discovery/query-reference.md

 ### Structure parameters

 -  `count`: The number of documents that you want returned in the response.
 The default is `10`.
 The maximum for the `count` and `offset` values together in any one query is `10000`.
 -  `offset`: The number of query results to skip at the beginning.
-For example, if the total number of results that are returned is 10, and the offset is 8, it returns the last two results.
+For example, if the query identifies 100 total results and the offset is set to 98, only the last 2 results from the query are returned.
 The default is `0`.
 The maximum for the `count` and `offset` values together in any one query is `10000`.
 -  `return`: A comma-separated list of the portion of the document hierarchy to return.
 Any of the document hierarchy are valid values.
 -  `sort`: A comma-separated list of fields in the document to sort on.
 You can optionally specify a sort direction by prefixing the field with `-` for descending order or `+` for ascending order.
 Ascending order is the default sort direction.